 Rule 2 amended December 29, 1993; effective March 1, 1994.
 Renumbered and codified as § 3-102, effective July 18, 2008; § 3-102 amended July 25, 2013, effective August 1, 2013.

-The Supreme Court shall appoint a director of admissions (director) who shall serve under the supervision of the Court and the Commission.
-The director shall not be a member of the Commission.
+The Supreme Court's director of admissions (director), employed by the Court pusurant to Neb.
+Ct.
+R. § 3-803(A)(2), shall serve under the supervision of the Court and perform such duties for the Commission as these rules may require.
+The director of admissions shall not be a member of the Commission, but shall, for purposes of these rules, act as the director of the Bar Commission.

 The Commission shall hold regular and special meetings at times and places to be fixed by the Commission and shall provide notice to each Commissioner.
 The presence at a meeting of four or more Commissioners shall constitute a quorum.
 Commissioners may appear by telephone or by other electronic means, and such appearance shall constitute attendance at a meeting for purposes of establishing a quorum.